WHUIR/DAZER/output/readme.txt

-output file is saved in this directory
+Output file is saved in this directory